PioRomo/131-email-client/readme.md

 For this project, we had four main requirements.
 The app needed to be able to support registration, login, logout, and deleting an account.
 For a more detailed and comprehensive list of requirements, please see the requirements.md file, located in the repository.

-Proceed to describe how to install / setup one's local environment / get started with the project.

 Want to try it out for yourself?
 Follow these instructions:
 > Note: This tutorial requires basic knowledge of Linux and Git.
 Computer must also have python3/python installed.